WHO plans to rename monkeypox over stigmatization concerns

 WHO said it was also opening a way for the public to suggest new names for monkeypox, but did not say when any new name would be announced.

-To date, there have been more than 31,000 cases of monkeypox identified globally since May, with the majority of those beyond Africa.
+There have been more than 31,000 cases of monkeypox identified globally since May, with most beyond Africa.
 Monkeypox has been endemic in parts of central and west Africa for decades and was not known to trigger large outbreaks beyond the continent until May.